DanielCapannini/WaspSlicer/doc/How to build - Windows.md

 ### Dependencies

-On Windows PrusaSlicer is built against statically built libraries.
+On Windows WaspSlicer is built against statically built libraries.
 ~~We provide a prebuilt package of all the needed dependencies.
 This package only works on Visual Studio 2013, so~~ if you are using a newer version of Visual Studio, you need to compile the dependencies yourself as per [below](#building-the-dependencies-package-yourself).
 The package comes in a several variants: